 4.Create your Re-Forecast

 Some people like to start their forecast by using the actual results for the first half of the year and adjusting the budget for the rest of the year.
 The simplest way to do this is again with the Budget Factory.

-First, check in Organisation Management, that the Initial or Approved budget is set as your main one.
-Then in the Budget Factory, set the Base Year to the Current Year and the Source Data to Actuals.
+Then in the Budget Factory, set the Source to Actuals and the current year.
 You’ll get a warning to say that there aren’t actuals available for the whole year so it will use your main budget for the remainder.
-Set the Destination From and To dates to the Current Financial Year and the destination budget to the Current Forecast and step through with no further changes.
+Set the Destination to your Current Forecast and the same year.

-This will populate your Current Forecast with Actuals for the first half of the year, the main budget for the second half.
+This will populate your Current Forecast with Actuals for the completed months of the year, the main budget for the second half.
 You can then go ahead and make changes to the 2nd half based on your revised plans.

 A mid-year budget review helps you look forward to the second part of the year.
 If you’re not using Calxa as yet, have a look at our Budgeting Features.

 In your mid-year budget review you may want to plan for some upcoming changes.
 Sometimes you need to do some complex calculations to create your budget and these are (for now) best done is a spreadsheet.